jsenv/core/docs/testing/readme.md

 ## concurrencyLimit

 `concurrencyLimit` parameter is a number representing the max amount of execution allowed to run simultaneously.
 This parameter is optional with a default value being the number of cpus available minus one.
 To ensure one execution at a time you can pass `1`.

-## measurePlanExecutionDuration

-`measurePlanExecutionDuration` parameter is a boolean controlling if test plan execution duration is measured, logger and reported.
-This parameter is optional with a default value of `true`.

-When true, `startMs`, `endMs` properties are available on [testPlanSummary](#testPlanSummary).
-When true, a log will indicates test plan duration.

 ## completedExecutionLogMerging